Updated: Sep 10, 2021

 Incubation: After a substrate is inoculated with spawn or agar culture it will then incubate for a period of time to then produce mushrooms or be expanded into more spawn.

-Isopropyl Alcohol: A denatured alcohol that is an excellent cleaner for surfaces, containers, hands, etc. Mainly used in the laboratory as it is a little pricey compared to H202 or bleach.
+Isopropyl Alcohol: A denatured alcohol that is an excellent cleaner for surfaces, containers, hands, etc. Mainly used in the laboratory as it is a little pricey compared to H20 or bleach.

 Liquid Culture: A liquid solution in which pure mycelium is grown to inoculate spawn.

-Laminar Flow Hood: A box with a HEPA filter mounted in the front, produces a laminar stream of air, usually filtering 99.9995% of particles down to 0.2micro, used in the laboratory to do sterile culture work in-front of.
-Available in website shop.
+Laminar Flow Hood: A box with a HEPA filter mounted in the front, produces a laminar stream of air, usually filtering 99.9995% of particles down to 0.2micro.
+Used in the laboratory to do sterile culture work in-front of.
+Available for NZ customers in our website shop here.

 Misting: Spraying water as a very fine mist to hydrate fruit bodies.